Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

-Tributes are flowing on social media for a young man who was one of two killed in a Dunedin crash over the weekend.
+Tributes are flowing on social media for a young man who was one of two killed in a Dunedin crash at the weekend.

 Josiah Mani was killed when the car he was in caught fire after crashing with a truck on King Edward St in Kensington at 3.30am on Saturday.